-The Star Choice™ Food Registration Program was implemented in Western Australia in 1998 as a strategy of the WA School Canteen Project partnership with the Heart Foundation of Australia (WA Division) and the Department of Health, and was funded by Healthway.
+The Star Choice™ Food Registration Program was first implemented in Western Australia in 1998 as a strategy of the WA School Canteen Project partnership with the Heart Foundation of Australia (WA Division) and the Department of Health and was funded by Healthway.
 The program currently forms part of WASCA core business operations.

 Criteria for product registration

-The national criteria used to register products is regularly reviewed resulting in many new sub-categories of products being created in response to advances in food technology since the setting of the original criteria and the recommendations of the revised Australian Dietary Guidelines are reviewed, changes are also made to the nutrient criteria as required.
+The nutrient criteria used to register products is regularly reviewed and may result in new sub-categories of products being created in response to advances in food technology since the setting of the original criteria.
+When the Australian Dietary Guidelines are reviewed, changes are also made to the nutrient criteria as required.

 The criteria used to assess the suitability of products for registration address levels and types of fat, salt (sodium) sugar and fibre in foods and beverages because excessive amounts of fat, salt and sugar and inadequate amounts of fibre are associated with many of the chronic health problems suffered by Australians.
-Some categories of products also have a criterion for calcium, as this is an important mineral for the growth and development of strong healthy bones and teeth in children and adolescents.
-The revised criteria in some categories also stipulates a maximum portion size and/or energy (kilojoule) allowance.
+The criteria in some categories also stipulates a maximum portion size and/or energy (kilojoule) allowance.
 Thus, it should not be assumed that a larger size of the same product meets registration criteria.
 For example, a 28g packet snack line may be registered, but a 50g packet of the same product may not be because it exceeds the energy allowance.

-The Star Choice™ Products Register makes it easier for schools to stock and promote healthier choices of traditional convenience products, e.g. pastries, frankfurters, burger patties, formed vegetable products such as hash browns.
-Although these types of products may be considered more nutritional choices than their regular ounterparts, the majority of them are ‘AMBER’ It is recommended their availability should be limited and that they should only supplement the menu choices, the majority of which should be derived from the core ‘GREEN’ foods listed above.
-The Government’s Healthy Food and Drinks Policy is consistent with this.
+The Star Choice™ product register makes it easier for schools to stock and promote healthier choices of traditional convenience products, e.g. pastries, frankfurters, burger patties, formed vegetable products such as hash browns.
+Although these types of products may be considered more nutritional choices than their regular counterparts, the majority of them are ‘AMBER’.
+It is recommended their availability should be limited and that they should only supplement the menu choices, the majority of which should be derived from the core ‘GREEN’ foods.

 Food manufacturers requesting further information regarding product registration or a registration kit should contact WASCA on 08 9264 4999 or email email@example.com.